Tramway

 Sunday 12 to 5pm

-Tramway presents a solo exhibition by Scottish artist Leanne Ross (b.1984) featuring an immersive new body of work, created in partnership with KMA studio and Artlink, Edinburgh
+Tramway presents a solo exhibition by Scottish artist Leanne Ross (b.1984) featuring an immersive new body of work, created in partnership with KMA studio and Artlink, Edinburgh.
+The installation also includes a bespoke karaoke stage where visitors are invited to sing along to tracks from the classic film, Dirty Dancing.

 Working across a variety of mediums including painting, printmaking, sculpture and installation, Leanne Ross creates exuberant and poetic artworks that explore the interplay of text and image.
 Leanne works decisively and intuitively, arranging dynamic combinations of colour, material, form and language to generate new associations and meanings, with emotive, humorous and poetic results.